 Out of 313 stone sprouts, only 59 are running and the rest is dried.
 It is mainly due to unsustainable withdrawal.
-Due to scanty available of another source of drinking water pressure on ground water seems to rise steadily.
+Due to scanty available from another source of drinking water pressure on groundwater seems to rise steadily.
 As Groundwater depletion is a great problem in Kathmandu valley.
-Ground water depletion scientifically is the decrease of the water table.
+Groundwater depletion scientifically is the decrease of the water table.
 The zone above the saturated zone is the water table.
 Below the water table, there is water and above it does not hold water.
-Ground water depletion is caused by withdrawing of ground water more than it is recharge naturally.
+Groundwater depletion is caused by withdrawing from groundwater more than it is recharge naturally.

-Naturally, water gets recharged by the rain water, flowing streams and ground water movement.
+Naturally, water gets recharged by the rainwater, flowing streams and groundwater movement.
 Rainwater in natural condition gets abstracted by vegetation and the water infiltrate inward thus helps to recharge.
-Ground water movement can contribute scantly on recharge because its movement is too slow around thirteen centimeters per day.
+Groundwater movement can contribute scantly to recharge because its movement is too slow around thirteen centimeters per day.

 Thirty years before one can get the water by digging eight meters below the ground level.
 But, now one can hardly get water by digging more than thirty meters.
 It is estimated that the groundwater is depleting at one meter per year.
 The total sustainable withdrawal of groundwater from the valley's aquifers is approximately 26.3 million liter per day, but the total currently extracted is about 58.6 million liter per day.

 Preventive measures can be withdrawn water at a sustainable rate and increasing the place of recharge for an aquifer.
-There should be awareness of withdrawing water and sustainable rate and increasing the vegetation cover with decreasing the run off of water and increase the infiltration rate.
-Nowadays there are multiple options made available for ground water recharge.
+There should be awareness of withdrawing water and sustainable rate and increasing the vegetation cover by decreasing the runoff of water and increase the infiltration rate.
+Nowadays there are multiple options made available for groundwater recharge.